adamki/dotfiles/README.md

   1. Install technologies listed [here](#technologies-included)
   2. Move all old configuration files into a directory called `~/dotfiles_old`
   3. Symlink new configuration files in `${HOME}` directory to `~/dotfiles`
-  4. Will set your default shell to Zsh

 ## Getting Started
   ```